-The reality is not pretty!
+The reality for whistleblowers is not pretty!

-In the process of being discredited and harassed, whistleblowers as a class have experienced financial loss, been blackballed within their profession and industry, as well as deterioration and/or loss of family relations (including a high incidence of divorce.)
+In the process of being discredited and harassed, whistleblowers as a class have experienced financial loss, been blackballed within their profession and industry, as well as experienced deterioration and/or loss of family relations (including a high incidence of divorce.)

-Still the right call?
+Is whistleblowing still the right call?

 While the statistics and studies conducted paint a bleak picture, it is refreshing to note in a study conducted by psychiatric social worker Donald R. Soeken and his wife statistician Karen L. Soeken they report most whistleblowers, no matter what the consequences, state they would do it again.